Set your location

 Clear Selection

-Often called our ‘national cancer’, Australia has the highest rate of skin cancer in the world, with approximately two in three Australians diagnosed with skin cancer during their lifetime.
-Sadly, around 2000 Australians will die from this disease this year, and it is estimated that almost twice as many men as women will die from melanoma this year alone.
+Often called our ‘national cancer’, Australia has the highest rate of skin cancer in the world.
+Approximately two in three Australians will be diagnosed with skin cancer during their lifetime.

 • Slip on sun protective clothing that covers as much skin as possible.